brancz/kube-rbac-proxy/README.md

       --ignore-paths strings                        Comma-separated list of paths against which kube-rbac-proxy will proxy without performing an authentication or authorization check.
 Cannot be used with --allow-paths.
       --insecure-listen-address string              The address the kube-rbac-proxy HTTP server should listen on.
       --kubeconfig string                           Path to a kubeconfig file, specifying how to connect to the API server.
 If unset, in-cluster configuration will be used
-      --stale-cache-interval string                 The interval to keep auth request review results for in case of unavailability of kube-apiserver (default 0)
       --log_backtrace_at traceLocation              when logging hits line file:N, emit a stack trace (default :0) --log_dir string                              If non-empty, write log files in this directory --log_file string                             If non-empty, use this log file